Cluster-Specific Predictions with Multi-Task Gaussian Processes: Experiments

 \subsection{Illustration on Synthetic Examples}

 \Cref{illu_compare} provides a comparison on the same data set between a classical GP regression (top), the multi-task GP algorithm \algo (middle), and the multi-task GPs mixture approach \algoclust (bottom).
 On each sub-graph, the plain blue line represents the mean parameter from the predictive distribution, and the grey shaded area covers the $CI_{95}$.
 The dashed lines stand for the multi-task prior mean functions $\{ \mkhat(\cdot) \}_k$ resulting from the estimation of the mean processes.
 The points in black are the observations for the new individual $*$, whereas the red points constitute the true target values to forecast.
 Moreover, the colourful background points depict the data of the training individuals, which we colour according to their true cluster in \algoclust displays (bottom).
+For the sake of fairness, the prior mean for standard GP has been set as the average of training data points.
 As expected, a simple GP regression provides an adequate fit close to the data points before quickly diving to the prior value 0 when lacking information.
 Conversely, \algo takes advantage of its multi-task component to share knowledge across individuals by estimating a more relevant mean process.
 However, this unique mean process appears unable to account for the clear group structure, although adequately recovering the dispersion of the data.
 In the case of \algoclust , we display the cluster-specific prediction \eqref{pred_clustspecific} for the most probable group instead of the GPs mixture prediction, since $\max\limits_{k}(\taust) \approx 1$ in this example.
 The model selection method based on maximum VBIC values correctly retrieved the true number of cluster $K = 3$.
 To illustrate the training procedure dynamics in this example, we provide on \Cref{elbo_ari} a tracking, for each iteration of the VEM algorithm until convergence, of the evidence lower bound (ELBO) and the corresponding ARI between predicted and true clusters.
 As the ELBO increases, notice that the ARI also improves to finally reach 1 at convergence, which means we fully retrieved the true clusters at the end of training.
 Although this simple example only depicts a single-run instance, it provides an accurate intuition on the general behaviour of \algoclust.
 In practice, the algorithm quickly improves the clustering structure and associated mean processes during the first two steps, and generally converges in a handful of iterations.

 Overall, this illustrative example highlights the benefit we can get from considering group-structured similarities between individuals in GP predictions.
 Notice that our method offers both a significant improvement in mean prediction and a narrowed uncertainty around this value.
 Additionally, we display on \Cref{illu_2otherclusters} the specific predictions according to the two remaining clusters (although associated with nearly 0 probabilities).